-Every electric shaver we've reviewed here has a rechargeable battery, so to a certain degree they're all suitable for travel.
-However, traveling with a rechargeable shaver means you have to either hope you won't run out of juice before you get home or pack the power cord/charging stand.
-Users often complain that these items don't fit into the shaver's provided carry pouch.
+Every electric shaver we've reviewed in other categories has a rechargeable battery, so to a certain degree they're all suitable for travel.
+However, traveling with a rechargeable shaver means you have to either pack the power cord/charging stand or gamble on not running out of juice before you get home.
+Often, the stand or power cord won't fit into the shaver's provided carry pouch.

 Although most rechargeable shavers automatically convert to world voltage (240 volts), you also have to consider the odds and expense of tracking down adapter plugs for different-shaped wall sockets -- or simply tracking down an outlet, period -- while traveling abroad.
 One possible solution: carrying a shaver that's powered by two AA batteries.
 This type of shaver doesn't typically net much expert attention, so after combing through user feedback -- and a single review from Electric-Shaver-Guide.com -- we've singled out two models worthy of your attention.